-Here are a few things to consider to ensure that your AOG support is effectively optimised – allowing you to react better to the new demands of the post-pandemic landscape.
+Here we share a few key things to consider to ensure that your AOG support is effectively optimised – allowing you to react better to the new demands of the post-pandemic landscape.

 A grounded aircraft incurs expenses, which is why reducing time held in storage is key to reducing costs.
 With the average initial maintenance time being between 120-150 hours – opting for a rapid and responsive logistical solution to deliver the required parts will reduce the amount of time that the aircraft remains grounded.
 With tight rotation schedules and lofty expectations from airline passengers – grounded aircrafts can create huge inconvenience for passengers and customers, as well as financial ramifications for airline providers.
 Taking a few hours less to resolve the issue may prevent companies from having to spend on storage fees, hotel or flight reimbursements for passengers stranded from a delayed or cancelled flight, or the cost of expedited parts.